algorand/algorand-sdk-testing/README.md

 ## Things to be careful of:
 - If you use libraries that are not already used by the SDKs themselves, make sure to add them to setup.sh
 - godog does not reset variables between tests, so make sure that you are referencing something that was set in a previous step of the current scenario
-- If you are testing locally, remember to rerun setup.sh every so often so you have the latest versions of the SDKs
+- If you are testing locally, check every so often that you have the latest versions of the SDKs